mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 When `max-age` is combined with `persist`, the `Max-Age` cookie option is also set to the same value.

+The maximum lifetime of the tokens is controlled by the `admin_jwt_max_age` parameter.
+If the configured value is less than 8 hours, the default token lifetime is also lowered to it.
+A request for a token with a lifetime longer than `admin_jwt_max_age` will be accepted but the token will have its lifetime set to `admin_jwt_max_age`.

 To use the token for authentication, the generated token must be presented in the Authorization header with the Bearer authentication scheme.
 For example, the